 Night portrait has a similar symbol but with a person under a moon.
 This will use a slow shutter but also include a flash burst to illuminate your subject.
 Night portrait is incredibly fun to play with – you can get some cool effects that look straight out of a rock and roll magazine.
 It’s very helpful if you’re trying to take a photo at night of you and a friend outside the glowing Eiffel Tower without the image getting blown out.

-There are a few options for stable bases – the first is to find something in the area to rest your camera on.
+Finally, even if you don’t have a tripod, you can still use objects in the area as a stable base for your camera.
 This photo of London at night was taken resting my camera on the rock barrier on the other side of the river.
 If you have a delay mode on your camera, it’s also useful to set the timer or use a remote shutter release as you would on a tripod to avoid camera shake.

 Use a mini-tripod: Okay, so I know this is about doing night photography without a tripod, but a mini-tripod takes up a lot less space than a big one.
 Up until I bought my exceptionally heavy 24-70mm lens, I used a Gorillapod as my go-to travel tripod.
 They’re fantastic for point and shoot cameras and light DSLR cameras.
 I did use the SLR Zoom Gorillapod with my heavy lens with mixed results – sometimes the legs suffered from creep which would only be visible when I got the photos home.
 However it was fantastic to use with my 10-20mm lens, and I’ve taken many photos using the Gorillapod.